Back to top

 Influence of Tactics on Corners

-While shots on goal and blocks are an important part of research when it comes to corners betting tips, punters should also be aware of the impact of tactics on these markets.
+While shots on goal and blocks are crucial for corners betting tips, punters should also check out the latest betting app offers to analyze the impact of tactics on these markets.

 Two tactical factors in particular are important.
 The first is width.
 Teams that play with a lot of width are likely to attempt more crosses than the average team and a certain proportion of these crosses will be deflected or cleared for corners.
 Punters who bet in these markets need to know how each team plays and how this can affect the corner count.